-- We will raise awareness around inequality in everyday life such as disability, health conditions, age, race and poverty, supporting people to be open-minded and proactive in finding and doing more. - We will offer additional support to those who could feel left behind, increasing and improving support to those with needs that can often create limitations (e.g. mental health, dementia, or informal care roles).
+- We will raise awareness around inequality in everyday life such as disability, health conditions, age, race and poverty, supporting people to be open-minded and proactive in finding and doing more. - We will offer additional support to those who could feel left behind, increasing and improving support to those with needs that can often or informal care roles).